 Bad: Only top models have fully independent rear suspension.

-Good: Available in two versions - 265PS and 280PS.
-Well equipped as standard.
+Good: Two versions - 265PS and 280PS.
+Fairly well equipped as standard.
 Understated looks.
-Superb road handling
+Excellent handling and control from multiclutch diff.

-Good: Shorter three-door version of Leon on MQB subframe.
+Good: Shorter three-door version of Leon.
 Praised for good combination of ride and handling.

 Bad: Only slightly cheaper than five-door.

-Good: Estate version of the impressive new Leon.
+Good: Very good looking estate version of the impressive new Leon.
 Rides and handles well.
-Boot space is bigger than an Audi A6 Avant or Ford Mondeo Estate.
+Boot space is bigger than Audi A6 Avant or Ford Mondeo Estate.

 Bad: Not much cheaper than a Volkswagen Golf Estate in mid level specification.